hashicorp/consul/plugin/rewrite/README.md

 When the FIELD is `edns0` an EDNS0 option can be appended to the request as described below.

-If you specify multiple rules and an incoming query matches on multiple (simple) rules, only the first rewrite is applied.
+If you specify multiple rules and an incoming query matches on multiple rules, the rewrite will behave as following
+* `continue` will continue apply the next rule in the rule list.
+* `stop` will consider the current rule is the last rule and will not continue.
+Default behaviour for not specifying this rule processing mode is `stop`

 ## EDNS0 Options